-GEO becomes measurable: The AI Performance report is the first real step toward Generative Engine Optimization (GEO) backed by reliable first-party data—and you should set it up now.
+- The AI Performance report is the first real step toward Generative Engine Optimization (GEO) with reliable first-party data – set it up now.

 On February 10, 2026, Microsoft broke that box open.
 With the new AI Performance Dashboard in Bing Webmaster Tools, you can see for the first time how often your content is cited in AI-generated answers, which specific pages are referenced, and which search queries trigger those citations.

 The numbers speak for themselves: 829 citations in 30 days, with an average of 6 pages per day referenced as sources in AI answers.
 This is for a niche SEO blog with German content that was barely six months old at the time of this analysis.
-Particularly interesting: the top grounding queries were “tl dr meaning” (107 citations) and “tl;dr” (67 citations)—a blog post I wrote primarily as a glossary explanation with an SEO twist, not as content specifically “optimized” for AI.
+Particularly interesting: the top grounding queries were “tl dr meaning” (107 citations) and “tl;dr” (67 citations) – a blog post I wrote primarily as a glossary explanation with an SEO twist, not as content specifically optimized for AI.
 Third place was “google core update december 2025” with 20 citations.
-This proves that AI pulls content it deems thematically authoritative—not necessarily content engineered for citations.
+This shows that AI pulls content it deems thematically authoritative – not necessarily content engineered for citations.

 What is the AI Performance Report?